 While my previous external hybrid hard drive from Western Digital was 1TB, I wouldn’t call my 500GB Samsung T5 external SSD an upgraded from the storage.

-But it is definitely and upgrades when it comes to the size of the actual external hard drive and the connectivity options.
+But it is an upgrade when it comes to the size of the actual external hard drive and the connectivity options.

 It has got a USB type C connection, and there are two cables provided along with the external SSD.
 One is USB type C to USB Type C, and the other is USB Type C to USB Type-A.